CO adsorption on Pt induced Ge nanowires: Results

 \subsection{CO on solitary NWs}

 Solitary NWs consist of Ge dimers located in the Pt lined troughs of a Pt modified Ge(001) surface.
+We will refer to this structure as NW$1$.
 Figure~\ref{fig:1NWadsorbsites}a shows the adsorption sites studied for this NW1 surface reconstruction.

 The adsorption and formation energies are given in Table~\ref{table:1energeom_NW1}, as are some geometrical parameters, defined in Fig.~\ref{fig:1NWadsorbsites}c, for the CO molecule on the surface.